carlocontaldi/hellofresh_case_study/README.md

 # HelloFresh Case Study
-Data science case study: Churn Prediction using real-world HelloFresh data.
+Data science case study on subscription churn rate, based on real-world HelloFresh data.

 The report includes an in-depth description of my work and thought process.